soup1997/soup1997/README.md

 - B.S in Electronics Engineering, Minor in Automotive Engineering, Tech University of Korea **(2017.03 ~ 2023.02)**

 ### Research Interest 🔭
-- Visual Inertial Odometry
+* Visual–Inertial Odometry in GNSS-denied environments
-- Terrain Referenced Navigation
+* Inertial Navigation techniques for guided missile systems
-- Embedded Systems
+* Embedded systems development

 ### Where to Reach Me 📌